 Redevelopment proposals - including M&S Foodhall

-We have submitted plans to Warwick District Council for three new shops at Leamington Shopping Park, on the site of the former Focus DIY Store Garden Centre: the empty hoarded-off space between Debenhams and New Look.
+Our plans are for three new shops at Leamington Shopping Park, on the site of the former Focus DIY Store Garden Centre: the empty hoarded-off space between Debenhams and New Look.

 The development, proposed over ground and mezzanine floors, would include: